krypt0k1/Pen_Testing_Live_Targets-Project/README.md

 Description:

+User enumeration is a method of discovering users on a database by analyzing the errors returned at a login prompt.
+An example would be entering credentials and the error displaying as "Unknown user" but trying different credentials and getting a "Password Incorrect or password does not match", which confirms that the user exists in the system.
+We can then work towards obtaining their password credentials through other means.

 How to document and recreate this exploit:

 1. Visit https://104.198.208.81/green/public/staff/login.php
-2. Attempt to log on with a random username & password, you will notice that the error returns as "Log in was unsuccesful"; however, upon attempting to enter a known user such as pperson with a wrong password the same error returned but in bold(different CSS class), confirming the user exists in the database.
+2. Attempt to log on with a random username & password; you will notice that the error returns as "Login was unsuccessful."
+However, upon attempting to enter a known user, such as pperson with a wrong password, the same error returned but in bold(different CSS class), confirming the user exists in the database.

 ![User Enumeration ](https://user-images.githubusercontent.com/111711434/200143718-b1ebb1ae-5fd7-4d2f-a9ee-1dfd6b6dd1f6.gif)